andfaulkner/env-var-helpers/README.md

 isReleaseEnvDev, isReleaseEnvProd, isReleaseEnvQA / isQA, isReleaseEnvUAT / isUAT
 ---------------------------------------------------------------------------------
 Env var: RELEASE_ENV
+Type:    string
+Default: true for isReleaseEnvDev, false for all others

 True if RELEASE_ENV is set to the namesake environment type.
-Defaults to 'dev'.

 Example: if we run the following script with `RELEASE_ENV=qa node some-script.js`:
 ```